NCAR/ACOM-Python-Tutorial/README.md

 You must have a Cheyenne account.
 The spawning screen will look like this (below), but with your project account specified.
 You will need to use a project that you have permission using for this tutorial.
-(For this tutorial, we have a reservation, `R5703855`, that should be specified for the queue.
-This reservation will be available through May 18, 2019.)
+(The reservations for this tutorial are `R5856730` and `R5856925`.
+They will only be active for a short while after the tutorial has ended, so you may have to use the `regular` queue or the `shared` queue (if it is stable).)

 ![](https://camo.githubusercontent.com/28a83e5f353bd05b27b9944d5e4688b6e23ab657/68747470733a2f2f692e696d6775722e636f6d2f674c7567756b7a2e706e67)

 - Specify your project account
-- Specify your desired queue (`R5703855` for this tutorial)
+- Specify your desired queue or reservation

-It can take some time to launch your job, so give it some time to work.
+It can take some time to launch your job (you are waiting in the queue, after all!), so give it some time to work.
 Once your session is active, create a new notebook (File ➤ New ➤ Notebook).

 ![](https://camo.githubusercontent.com/43783ce690f2a185e779f4cc609acdfffe0230e4/68747470733a2f2f692e696d6775722e636f6d2f705870775558432e706e67)